indigo-dc/indigo-datacloud-releases/indigo1/cpr1.md

   ```$ apt-get update```<br>
   ```$ apt-get install CloudProviderRanker```

-* More details regarding the installation and **configuration** can be found in the [TTS Deployment And Administration Guide](https://indigo-dc.gitbooks.io/token-translation-service/content/admin.html)
+* More details regarding the installation and **configuration** can be found in the [CloudProviderRanker Deployment And Administration Guide](https://indigo-dc.gitbooks.io/cloud-provider-ranker/content/chapter1.htmll)

 <a id="id5"></a>
 ### Known Issues